 The Ruffner Mountain Wetlands (also referred to as the Eastern Trailhead) are a series of small marshes and ponds, traversed by a trail and a boardwalk in need of repair, located on the other side of the mountain from the Ruffner Mountain Nature Center.
-This new wetland area provides visitors to the steep, hilly terrain of the Ruffner Mountain Nature Preserve a chance to look for birds in an entirely different type of habitat.
+This wetland area provides visitors to the steep, hilly terrain of the Ruffner Mountain Nature Preserve a chance to look for birds in an entirely different type of habitat.
 Some of the best birding happens on the walk to get to the boardwalk, though!